Discover what’s on in the bustling, dynamic port city of Fremantle.

+There’s always plenty of things to do in Fremantle.
 Just 30 minutes from Perth City, Fremantle has long been renowned for its eclectic mix of arty and alternative types.
-Fremantle's streets buzz with the song of buskers, the side walks fill with a wild collection of art and music floats out from trendy cafés and bars.
+The streets buzz with the song of buskers, the sidewalks fill with a wild collection of art and the music that floats out from trendy cafés and bars.
 Spend a night or two with an excellent selection of accommodation options ranging from friendly backpackers to luxurious hotels.

 - Enjoy a coffee along the 'Cappuccino Strip' or trendy Wray Ave, South Tce and High St.